pebble-dev/rebble-help/_topic/unrebble.md

 Click the 'remove rebble' button.

-Once you're done, Rebble Web Services should be removed from the Pebble app.
-We're sorry to see you go! :(
+Rebble Web Services will be removed from the Pebble app.